JarrettR/Globall/README.md

 ### Contributing

-Please don't, just yet!
-This is a relatively easy practice project, and I'd like to work through all the pitfalls myself.
-Suggestions welcome, however.
+This is a (mostly) hardware project!
+I don't know what contributions are possible!
+Hardware pull requests are unlikely to be accepted, but give anything else a shot, I guess.
+I'm open to it.

 ### Further Reading

-When there is a minimal level of completion, something will be on my website, [here](https://jrainimo.com/build/).

-Until then, I am writing regular build logs on the [Hackaday Projects](https://hackaday.io/project/27580) site.
-Be warned, unpolished content ahead.
+I have written a summary post about this on my website, [here](https://jrainimo.com/build/?p=1176).